demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 // ...
 ```

-Then add two targets in the build target, one to change the connection string and an another one to revert the change.
+Then add two targets in the build target, one to change the connection string and another one to revert the change.

 ```fsharp
 // build.fsx